linda5mith/microsnp/README.md

 ## SNP Pipeline

-MicroSNP aims to automate SNP finding for all species present in a metagenomic data set.
+MicroSNP aims to automate the finding of SNPs for every species present in a metagenomic data set.

 The objective of this program is to find SNPs present for all species in a .bam file where a .bam file represents a subject’s metagenomic snapshot at a specific time point.
 It is a python wrapper around the command-line bcftools functions.
-Bcftools 1.7+ required.
+Bcftools 1.7+ is required.

 It was originally written to leverage a complex experimental design consisting of over 80 samples for 15 subjects.
 Each subject had a number of .bam files which represented the different timepoints the samples were collected.